-WAGE GRADE NORTH RHINE-WES NORTH RHINE-WESTPHALIA BAVARIA Definition of wage grade Basic hourly wage (gross, from 1.4.2022) Definition of wage grade Basic hourly wage (gross, from 1 January 2022 to 31 December 2022) s Bus drivers, who do not fall under wage grade II or III €13.99 Does not exist for drivers 11 After at least one year of employment in the company AND more than two years of experience as a bus driver and training as a professional driver OR six years of employment without certified training as a professional driver €14.21 Bus and coach drivers, depending on years of employment Newly hired, in the first twelve months: €13.55; in the second and third year of employment in the company: €14.37; from the fourth year of employment in the company: €14.76; from the tenth year of employment in the company: €14.86 Ш After two years with the company and twelve years of work experience €14.50 Does not exist vice.
+WAGE GRADE NORTH RHINE-WESTPHALIA BAVARIA Definition of wage grade Basic hourly wage (gross, from 1.4.2022) Definition of wage grade Basic hourly wage (gross, from 1 January 2022 to 31 December 2022) I Bus drivers, who do not fall under wage grade II or III €13.99 Does not exist for drivers II After at least one year of employment in the company AND more than two years of experience as a bus driver and training as a professional driver OR six years of employment without certified training as a professional driver €14.21 Bus and coach drivers, depending on years of employment Newly hired, in the first twelve months: €13.55; in the second and third year of employment in the company: €14.37; from the fourth year of employment in the company: €14.76; from the tenth year of employment in the company: €14.86 111 After two years with the company and twelve years of work experience €14.50 Does not exist and Bavaria in comparison

+Table 9: Collective bargaining wages for bus and coach drivers in North Rhine-Westphalia vice.
 In North Rhine-Westphalia it is €605 in the first year of employment and €935 after five years of service, in Bavaria it is €500 after the first year of employment and €1,100 after six years of service.